 In damaged mitochondrial membranes, the leak of electrons becomes predictable, feeding back to produce ROS and oxidative stress.
 In fact, Aβ-induced oxidative stress provokes significant alterations in cholesterol and fatty acids (their composition, disposition, and distribution) in mitochondrial membranes, as observed in vivo.21 This is particularly significant because lipids may allow, facilitate, or even induce the amyloidogenic processing of the amyloid precursor protein.
 Oxidative stress is thus linked to cellular membrane dysfunction.
 This phenomenon is due to damage to membrane lipids, which are among the most vulnerable cellular components to oxidative stress.
 It is well known that the brain has the highest concentration of fatty acids of any organ.
 The lipid content in brain white matter may reach 66%, 40% in gray matter, and more than 80% in isolated myelin from white matter.22

-Persistent organic pollutants (POPs) are long-lived organic compounds that are considered one of the major risks to ecosystem and human health.
-Recently, great concerns are raised about POPs mixtures and its potential toxicity even in low doses of daily human exposure.
-The brain is mostly targeted by these lipophilic compounds because of its important contain in lipids.
-So, it would be quite interesting to study the effects of exposure to these mixtures and evaluate their combined toxicity on brain cells.
-The present study was designed to characterize the cognitive and locomotors deficits and brain areas redox status in rat model.
-An orally chronic exposure to a representative mixture of POPs composed of endosulfan (2.6 μg/kg), chlorpyrifos (5.2 μg/kg), naphthalene (0.023 μg/kg) and benzopyrane (0.002 μg/kg); the same mixture with concentration multiplied by 10 and 100 was also tested.
+By studying neurobehavioral deficits and brain oxidative stress induced by chronic low dose exposure of persistent organic pollutants mixture in adult female rat, Persistent organic pollutants (POPs) (long-lived organic compounds that are considered one of the major risks to ecosystem and human health) like endosulfan (2.6 μg/kg), chlorpyrifos (5.2 μg/kg), naphthalene (0.023 μg/kg) and benzopyrane (0.002 μg/kg) has been tested.
 Exposed rats have shown a disturbance of memory and a decrease in learning ability concluded by Morris water maze and the open field tests results and anxiolytic behaviour in the test of light/dark box compared to control.
 Concerning brain redox homeostasis, exposed rats have shown an increased malondialdehyde (MDA) amount and an alteration in glutathione (GSH) levels in both the brain mitochondria and cytosolic fractions of the cerebellum, striatum and hippocampus.
 These effects were accompanied by a decrease in levels of cytosolic glutathione S-transferase (GST) and a highly significant increase in superoxide dismutase (SOD) and catalase (CAT) activities in both cytosolic and mitochondrial fractions.
 The current study suggests that environmental exposure to daily even low doses of POPs mixtures through diet induces oxidative stress status in the brain and especially in the mitochondria with important cognitive and locomotor behaviour variations in the rats.